 GALLERY of construction works:

-In the scope of this action, Notranjska Regional Park will select external assistance, who will set up guiding infrastructure in the project area, based on the architectural plans designed in the framework of action A3.
-This will reduce the pressure of visitors to the most sensitive areas of Cerknica Lake and the quiet zone.
+In the scope of this action, Notranjska Regional Park selected external assistance, who set up guiding infrastructure in the project area, based on the architectural plans designed in the framework of action A3.
+This reduced the pressure of visitors to the most sensitive areas of Cerknica Lake and the quiet zone.

 - Entry-exit point for vessels with notice and interpretation boards;